Don't Assume You're Immune

 They are most often seen in people who have travelled to developing countries where there is:

-Typhoid and paratyphoid fever is caused by ingesting the bacteria through your mouth.
+Typhoid and paratyphoid fever is caused caused by ingesting 2 different species of salmonella bacteria through the mouth:

 This can be by ingesting water or food contaminated by sewage or food prepared by people who are carriers of the bacterium.